 Our topic for the Autumn One half-term was Ancient Greece, and this fit nicely with Percy Jackson as Percy Jackson himself is a demi-god, like a modern day Hercules.
 Mr Riordan cleverly brings Ancient Greek mythology to the 21st century in these series of thrilling adventures!

-This half-term, our topic work is all about geography.
+In the Autumn two half-term, our topic work was all about geography.
 And more specifically: maps, atlases, compasses and countries.

 Mr Mason says that we'll be learning about how to use an atlas.
 How to use grid coordinates to find places on a map.
 What 'legends' are on maps, the 8 compass points, what latitude and longitude is, and much more!
 He's pointed us in the direction of this useful website, if we want to stretch our geography knowledge!
 One boy in our class is even better than Mr Mason at knowing where countries are!